Sivko-Burko: Summary

 A father has three sons, the youngest named Ivan the Fool, for he usually stays on the stove most of the time.
 On his deathbed, the man asks his sons to hold a vigil on his grave for three nights, each son on each night.

 The man dies and is buried.
 When the time comes, the elder brother sends Ivan in his stead.
 Ivan goes to his father's grave on the first night.
 The grave opens and his father's spirit asks if his elder son is there, but Ivan answers that it is him.
-The spirit summons a horse named Sivko-Burko, "Magic Black Steed", and asks the animal to serve his son just as it has served him.
+The spirit summons a horse named Sivko-Burko (litteral 'Grey-Brown') and asks the animal to serve his son just as it has served him.

 On the second night, the middle brother sends Ivan in his stead.
 He meets his father's spirit near the grave and Sivko-Burko appears to him again.
 On the third night, Ivan the Fool goes himself to his father's grave and is given the horse Sivko-Burko, then his father's spirit finally rests in the grave.

 Some time later, the tsar issues a proclamation: whoever jumps high enough on a horse and tear the princess's portrait down "from high up on the house" shall have her a wife.
 Ivan's brothers leave him by the stove at home and go to watch the event.
 Meanwhile, Ivan the Fool summons Sivko-Burko.
 The horse comes, venting fire from its nostrils.
 Ivan the Fool climbs into one of the horse's ears and comes out of the other dresses in knightly garments.

 The mysterious knight rides to the tsar's palace and jumps very high to tear down the princess's portrait, but misses by "three logs".
 He rides back to the steppe, turns back to Ivan the Fool, dismisses Sivko-Burko and goes back home to the stove.
 The brothers return home and comment on the mysterious riders.

 Time passes, and the tsar reiterates the proclamation.
 Ivan's brothers want to attend again, and leave Ivan at home.
 Ivan summons Sivko-Burko, rides to the tsar's assemblage and jumps very high to tear down the portrait, but misses it by two logs.
 The third time, Ivan rides the horse, tears down the portrait with the bunting, and rides back home.

 The tsar then holds a ball and summons all male participants, boyards, voivodes, peasants, the like.
 Ivan the Fool also comes and sits by the chimney.
 The princess serves beer to the guests and hopes to check if any one of them wipes his brow with the bunting, but no luck on the first day, neither in the second.
 On the third day, Ivan the Fool, sat by the chimney, wipes his brow with a cloth.
 The princess recognizes him as the rider and goes to serve him beer.
 She proclaims Ivan is her intended, and marries him.